The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 Please bear in mind that you will see a lot of temples on your visit throughout Japan.
 At one point, you will most certainly grow sick of them and there is just so much you can see in one day without suffering from a sensual overload.
 So, I would recommend you to stay a night in Nara and take things slowly.

 It is also possible to do a Nara day trip from Kyoto.
 Here, the same applies: just take an early train in the morning and a late train back to your hotel.
+They only cost a couple of Yen and there is even a special tourist ticket available.

 I wrote a super helpful article on how to get from Kyoto to Nara.
 You’ll find it here.Pro Tip: Get a Japan Rail Pass so you’ll be able to access the Japanese rail system for a fixed price and unlimited connections!